MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

-description: This article shows you how to move data between Azure Data Explorer and Azure Stream Analytics. ms.reviewer: sharmaanshul ms.topic: how-to ms.date: 05/29/2022
+description: This article shows you how to move data between Azure Data Explorer and Azure Stream Analytics. ms.reviewer: sharmaanshul ms.topic: how-to ms.date: 06/02/2022
 ---

 # Azure Data Explorer connector for Azure Stream Analytics

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 Azure Data Explorer offers ingestion (data loading) from Event Hubs, IoT Hubs, blobs written to blob containers, and Azure Stream Analytics jobs.

 [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) is a real-time analytics and complex event-processing engine that is designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
+Combining the capabilities of Azure Data Explorer and Azure Stream Analytics can significantly increase the scope of real-time analytics in many [scenerios](/azure/stream-analytics/azure-database-explorer-output).

+Azure Stream Analytics is a job service, so you don't have to spend time managing clusters, and you don't have to worry about downtime with a 99.9% SLA at the job level.
 An Azure Stream Analytics job consists of an input, query, and an output.
 There are several output types to which you can send transformed data.
 To create, edit, and test Stream Analytics job outputs, you can use the [Azure portal](/azure/stream-analytics/stream-analytics-quick-create-portal), [Azure PowerShell](/azure/stream-analytics/stream-analytics-quick-create-powershell), [.NET API](/dotnet/api/microsoft.azure.management.streamanalytics.ioutputsoperations), [REST API](/rest/api/streamanalytics/), and [Visual Studio](/azure/stream-analytics/stream-analytics-quick-create-vs).
 This article covers the Azure Data Explorer output connection.

 ## Data format